chen-robert/blog/_posts/2018-10-12-pico18-dog-or-frog.md

 *Misc - 900*

 #### Description
 This is a classic machine learning problem.
-Thankfully, I've done a bit of machine learning already.

 We came across this [article](https://algotravelling.com/en/machine-learning-fun-part-8/) and copy much of the template code from there.
 I wrote my code in a Jupyter notebook.